Guillemsc/Fueler/README.md

 ## Cheats
 You can open the cheats inside Unity pressing the middle button of the mouse:
+For obvious reasons, this is not avaliable on final builds.

 <img title="" src="https://github.com/Guillemsc/Fueler/blob/main/Assets/Fueler/Misc/OpenCheats.png" alt="Logo" data-align="inline">